 Non-Smoothie Uses for Superfood

-While theses superfoods are excellent smoothie ingredients, they can also be easily added to a variety of dishes!
+Superfoods make excellent smoothie ingredients plus, easily add them to a variety of dishes!
 Here are a few non-smoothie recipes using the ingredients listed above:

 - Elderberry popsicles

 What are your go-to superfoods to use in cooking, baking and smoothies?
 I’d love you to leave a comment and tell me what you love and how you use it!

 New to smoothies and I really can’t wait, but I HATE the smell and taste of coconut.
 My mom used to make me eat coconut oil and now I can’t stand anything with that texture.
 I gag every time.
 Are there good alternatives to coconut oil?
 Or do you at least not taste the coconut flavor as much?
 Thanks!